rpajanssen/java-triangle/exception-handling/before/README.md

 # What?

-This example project will demonstrate some bad exception handling in your REST resources.
+This example project will demonstrate some bad exception handling examples in your REST resources.

 # Requirements